 B&W’s influence isn’t restricted to the soundbar, either.
 The rear-mounted bass unit here has been upgraded, and now boasts greater internal volume, extra stiffness and bass radiators derived from those used in B&W’s premium T7 wireless speaker.

 While the feature set of the OLED903 is identical to that of the 803, there are some issues.
-The decision to use Android TV as the operating system is a slight disappointment because, while it continues to improve with each update, it still falls short of the bespoke software you’ll find on a Samsung or LG TV in terms of presentation, slickness, intuitiveness and customisation.
+The decision to use Android TV as the operating system is a slight disappointment because, while it continues to improve with each update – the latest of which is Android Oreo – it still falls short of the bespoke software you’ll find on a Samsung or LG TV in terms of presentation, slickness, intuitiveness and customisation.

 Android TV also lacks the ITV Hub and All 4 apps.
 Sony reinstates them on its own Android TV sets by adding YouView, but Philips hasn’t followed suit.

 There are still plenty of apps to enjoy on the OLED903.
-Netflix is present in full 4K HDR, while Amazon appears in 4K but currently without HDR.
-Subscription-free 4K movies are available to rent or buy via Google Play Movies & TV, although these also lack HDR.
+Netflix is present in full 4K HDR, as is Amazon Prime Video.
+Subscription-free 4K movies are available to rent or buy via Google Play Movies & TV, although these lack HDR.
 Those with movies and TV shows stored on a NAS device or portable hard drive will be pleased to see both Plex and VLC are on board, and those looking to test the B&W sound system with streamed music will appreciate Spotify, Tidal, Deezer and TuneIn being available.

 Screen type OLED

 The Philips supports HDR10, HLG and HDR10+, but not Dolby Vision.
 That’s not currently a huge issue, but as the weeks and months pass without HDR10+ properly materialising, we may well reconsider.